zdharma-continuum/fast-syntax-highlighting/THEME_GUIDE.md

-You can use "~" in the path, e.g. `FAST_WORK_DIR=~/.fsh` and also the `XDG:`, `LOCAL:`, `OPT:`, etc. short-hands, so e.g. `FAST_WORK_DIR=XDG` or `FAST_WORK_DIR=XDG:` is allowed (in this case it will be changed to `$HOME/.config/fsh` by default by fast-syntax-highlighting loader).
+You can use "~" in the path, e.g. `FAST_WORK_DIR=~/.fsh` and also the `XDG:`, `LOCAL:`, `OPT:`, etc. short-hands, so e.g. `FAST_WORK_DIR=XDG` or `FAST_WORK_DIR=XDG:` is allowed (in this case it will be changed to `$HOME/.config/fsh` by default by F-Sy-H loader).